Luisa Stefani

 Luisa Veras Stefani (Note: /pt/) (born 9 August 1997) is a professional tennis player from Brazil who specializes in doubles.
+Her career-high doubles ranking is world No. 3, achieved in September 14 2026.

-Stefani is the first Brazilian woman to reach the WTA top 10 in the Open era.
-This milestone for Brazilian tennis was hit on 1 November 2021, when she reached a career-high ranking of world No. 9 in doubles.
+Stefani is the first Brazilian woman to reach the WTA Top 10 and the Top 5 in the Open Era.
+She is also the first Brazilian woman to have achieved both milestones.
+She reached world No. 9 in doubles on 1 November 2021 and world No. 4 on 13 July 2026.

 On 20 May 2019, she reached a singles ranking of No. 431.
-She had an ITF combined junior ranking of No. 10, on March 2015.

 Stefani won the mixed-doubles competition at the 2023 Australian Open with Rafael Matos, becoming the first all Brazilian pair to win a major title.
 With that, Stefani also became the second Brazilian woman to win any major title—after Maria Bueno—and the first Brazilian woman ever to win a mixed doubles title at the Australian Open.
 She is also one of two Brazilians to win an Olympic medal for tennis, partnering Laura Pigossi at the 2020 Tokyo Olympics to win bronze in women's doubles.

+Juniors and college years

+Stefani started playing tennis at age 10, enrolled by her mother who had taken tennis lessons to improve her Frescobol skills.
+Stefani enjoyed it so much that she wanted to play more and more, until she decided to pursue a professional career in the sport.

+At the age of 14, Stefani's family moved to the United States, where it was hoped she would develop herself better in tennis.
+She started training at Saddlebrook Tennis Academy, and competed in the main draws of all four junior Grand Slams, eventually reaching two junior Grand Slam semifinals in doubles: the 2014 French Open and the 2015 US Open.
+As she attended Pepperdine University, with a college scholarship, Stefani studied advertising before pausing her academic program.
+In the Intercollegiate Tennis tour Stefani played for the Pepperdine Waves team, ranked as high as No. 2 in the ITA rankings, and was also named the 2015 ITA National Rookie of the Year, having compiled a 40–6 record in her freshman season and reached the semifinals of the 2016 NCAA Singles Championships, where she lost to eventual champion Danielle Collins.

+Stefani attained a career-high ranking of world No. 10 on the ITF Junior Circuit.

 Professional

-At the age of 14, Stefani's family moved to the United States, where it was hoped she would develop herself better in tennis.
-She started training at Saddlebrook Tennis Academy, and eventually reached two junior Grand Slam semifinals in doubles: the 2014 French Open and the 2015 US Open.
-As she attended Pepperdine University, Stefani was ranked as high as No. 2 in the ITA rankings, and was also named the 2015 ITA National Rookie of the Year, having compiled a 40–6 record in her freshman season and reached the semifinals of the 2016 NCAA Singles Championships, where she lost to eventual champion Danielle Collins.
+2015

 Stefani made her WTA Tour main-draw debut at the 2015 Brasil Tennis Cup where she received a singles main-draw wildcard.

-Stefani at the 2019 French Open.